forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 * [Garcia et al. (2020)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007854) recommend 10 simple rules for making materials easier to find, (re)use, and adapt (see Figure 1 below).
 Their key recommendations include:

-     - Properly describing materials by adding sufficient meta-data and explanations that are useful to trainees
+     - Properly describing materials by adding sufficient meta-data and explanations that are useful to trainees.
-     - Giving materials an unique identifying number or URL and adding them to an audience-specific registry
+     - Giving materials an unique identifying number or URL and adding them to an audience-specific registry.
-     - Defining rules for who can access the materials
+     - Defining rules for who can access the materials.
-     - Creating materials in interoperable formats that allow (re)use in different software programmes and operating systems
+     - Creating materials in interoperable formats that allow (re)use in different software programmes and operating systems.
-     - Keeping materials up-to-date and inviting contributions from others
+     - Keeping materials up-to-date and inviting contributions from others.

 <br>